UK parliament backs report that Boris Johnson lied over 'partygate' | Law-Order

 Jacob Rees Mogg, a minister in Johnson's government, said it was "perfectly reasonable" to challenge the views of committee and suggested lawmakers investigating the former prime minister had "wanted to come to a particular conclusion".
 Johnson, prime minister from the middle of 2019 until September 2022, was one of Britain's most controversial leaders in recent decades.

 Opinion polls show that Johnson is currently unpopular with most of the public, but he retains the backing of some Conservative Party members.
-Senior politicians in the governing Conservative Party, including Prime Minister Rishi Sunak, skipped the debate on Monday to avoid increasing tensions with party members who remain loyal to the former prime minister .
+Senior politicians in the governing Conservative Party, including Prime Minister Rishi Sunak and many members of the cabinet, skipped the debate and avoided voting on Monday to avoid increasing tensions with party members who remain loyal to the former prime minister.

 Sunak, who promised a government of integrity, did not attend the debate in parliament because he was welcoming the prime minister of Sweden and had other meetings, his spokesman said earlier.
 Johnson has characterised the committee as a "kangaroo court" and said the report was "intended to be the final knife-thrust in a protracted political assassination".